 - (a) (1) Land disturbance permit, tier 1 and tier 2.
-A permit from the urban development department is required for any land-disturbing activity within the city unless exempted under subsection 17-8(b) herein.
+A permit from the permitting department is required for any land-disturbing activity within the city unless exempted under subsection 17-8(b) herein.
 Land disturbance permits expire upon completion of the permitted work, or if the work is not started, not later than one (1) year from the date the permit is approved or issued.
-A permittee may be granted an extension, at no additional cost, by contacting the urban development department in writing prior to the expiration date of the permit.
+A permittee may be granted an extension, at no additional cost, by contacting the permitting department in writing prior to the expiration date of the permit.
 Disturbed property may not remain denuded longer than ten (10) days without establishing vegetation or the application of suitable ground cover for the control of erosion and sedimentation, see landscaping and stabilization requirements herein, subsection 17-9(c).
-Specific requirements for obtaining a land disturbance permit include: - a.
-Approval of a full set of construction plans, including site, grading, and drainage plans by the city engineer; - b.
-Compliance with all regulations (including federal and state) and approval from the city urban development and traffic engineering departments; - c.
-Documentation that all necessary permits have been received from governmental agencies from which approval is required by law, provided, however, that the responsibility for acquiring all permits remains with the owner/developer; - d.
+Specific requirements for obtaining a land disturbance permit include: - Approval of a full set of construction plans, including site, grading, and drainage plans by the city engineer; - b.
+Compliance with all regulations (including federal and state) and approval from the city permitting and traffic engineering departments; - Documentation that all necessary permits have been received from governmental agencies from which approval is required by law, provided, however, that the responsibility for acquiring all permits remains with the owner/developer; - d.
 Compliance with the city's floodplain regulations set out in division 2 of this article; and - e.
-A non-refundable permit review fee, established in accordance with subsection 17-8(c)(1). - (2) Land disturbance permit, tier 1 only: - a.
-A stormwater management plan meeting the requirements of section 17-9; - b.
-A maintenance easement and covenant, as appropriate, meeting the requirements of subsection 17-10(a) and (b). - (b) Building permit.
-A permit from the urban development department is required to erect, construct, reconstruct, enlarge, extend or structurally alter any building or structure, including interior alterations, within the city.
-Specific requirements for obtaining a building permit include: - An approved land disturbance permit authorized by the city's engineering department and urban development department and approval of the city's traffic engineering department unless exempt under subsection 17-8(b).; - (2) A permit application in compliance with all floodplain requirements as set forth in this section and division 2 of this article; - (3) Satisfactory evidence that permits have been received from those governmental agencies from which approval is required by federal or state law, provided, however, that the responsibility for acquiring all permits remains with the owner/developer; and
+A non-refundable permit review fee, established in accordance with subsection 17-8(c)(1). - (2) Land disturbance permit, tier 1 only. - a.
+A stormwater management plan meeting the requirements of section 17-9;